Aggressive Defense Against Kidnapping Charges In St. Louis

 - A fight between a boyfriend and a girlfriend or between spouses

 If you have been accused of kidnapping, you are likely facing extremely serious consequences, including substantial fines and jail time.
-At Rogers Sevastianos & Bante, LLP, we have handled dozens of kidnapping cases and will use any and all investigative avenues in our effort to get to the truth of matter and mitigate the effects of your charges.
-To schedule a consultation with one of our St. Louis kidnapping defense attorneys, contact us online or call us today at 314-354-8484.
+At Rogers Sevastianos & Bante LLP, we will uphold your rights and explore every possible avenue to reduce or eliminate the charges against you.
+To schedule a consultation with one of our St. Louis kidnapping defense attorneys, contact us online or call us today at (314) 354-8484.

 It is important to remember that if you have been accused of kidnapping, that does not mean that you are guilty.
 The prosecution must still prove every element of the crime beyond a reasonable doubt, and there are often legal defenses available in kidnapping cases.
 Some defenses that are commonly raised include the following: